-The College follows the below incident response procedure in the event of student account compromise:
+The College follows the below incident response procedure in the event of student account compromise, a type of incident:

 - 1. Containment: The first step is to isolate the affected system or user account by disconnecting it from the network or disabling the account.
 This helps prevent the attacker from further compromising other systems or stealing more data. - 2.
 Password reset: Any compromised user accounts will have their passwords reset immediately. - 3.
 Account(s) suspended: Any compromised user account will be temporarily suspended. - 4.
 Microsoft 365: The user account is signed out of all Microsoft 365 sessions and has access blocked. - 5.
 Investigation: The incident is investigated to determine the scope and extent of the compromise.
-This may involve reviewing logs, interviewing affected users, and conducting forensic analysis. - 6.
+This may involve reviewing logs, interviewing affected users, and conducting forensic analysis.
+If the incident is determined to be a violation, then the process follows the AUP Violations process listed below. - 6.
 Notification: Once the extent of the compromise has been determined, the incident response team may notify affected users, students, faculty and staff. - 7.
 Malware removal: If malware is suspected to be the cause of the compromise, all affected systems will be scanned and any malware removed. - 8.
-Phish removal: If phish email is present, all email boxes will be scanned and any phish messages removed without notice to the email box owner. - 9.
-Remediation: The next step is to remediate any vulnerabilities or weaknesses in the system that allowed the compromise to occur.
+Phish removal: If phish email is present, all email boxes will be scanned and any phish messages removed without notice to the email box owner.

+- 9. Remediation: The next step is to remediate any vulnerabilities or weaknesses in the system that allowed the compromise to occur.
 This may involve additional training, patching software, updating security configurations, or implementing additional security controls. - 10.
 Recovery: Once the system has been secured, it can be returned to normal operations.
 Compromised students will be required to change their passwords to ensure that compromised credentials are not used again. - 11.
 Remedial Training: The user who was compromised may complete remedial security training to reduce the risk - 12.
 Post-incident review: After the incident has been resolved, a post-incident review may be conducted to identify lessons learned and make recommendations for improving the incident response process in the future.